mthcht/ThreatHunting-Keywords/README.md

 ### Dashboard Example
 ![image](https://github.com/mthcht/ThreatHunting-Keywords/assets/75267080/804c74c1-c50e-4e50-93d4-507e202d8773)

+### Splunk4DFIR
+Another example of using the project csv files with splunk to hunt in DFIR artifacts and logs: https://github.com/mf1d3l/Splunk4DFIR

 ### Other awesome lists for detection
 I keep some relevant artefacts in separated lists, these lists are more precise and can be used in detection rules, they are available in this [github repo](https://github.com/mthcht/awesome-lists/tree/main/Lists)